 “Born in Okinawa and grew up in Nagano, my origin is in the sea and mountains of Japan.
 I execute my artworks using hats art, textile, clay, and ecological materials that I meet while travelling.
 My artwork comes from life, nature, and culture that was taken over by people.
 My major at high school and the university was agriculture.
 I was a strawberry farmer for 9 years before I started travelling with my partner Nobuyuki Sugihara who is an artist from 2017.
 I have never studied art or sewing.
 Everything is self-taught, born from learning and playing in life.”

-international Symposiums in Europe, Middle East, South and North America and
+Born in Lima, Peru, she has represented her country in many international art symposiums in Europe, the Middle East, South and North America and Asia.

-Asia.
-In addition to sculpture, she creates drawings, textile works and installations connected with
+In addition to sculpture, she creates drawings, textile works and installations related to ecological themes using natural or eco-sustainable materials.

 Lua Rivera: structural weaving for nested and extended spaces